plone/plone.recipe.zope2instance/README.txt

   service requests.
 You shouldn't change this unless you know what you are doing.
 Zope's default is 4.

+enable-product-installation
+  Disable the persistent product registry by setting this to ``off``.

 zodb-temporary-storage
   If given Zope's default temporary storage definition will be replaced by the lines of this parameter.